codychampion/embedding_benchmaking_arvix/readme.md

 ## ⚙️ Configuration

-Create your config file with our comprehensive model selection:
+Create your config file with our comprehensive model selection (there are many more in the example yaml):

 ```yaml
 models: